nagahoge/ThumbnailBuilder/README.md

 This is not a reinventing the wheel but at least remaking the wheel.
 So, there is a necessity of testing them.

-Now, I made a small library and testing it, there is no need to re-testing.
+Now, I made a small library and [tested it](https://github.com/nagahoge/ThumbnailBuilder/blob/master/ThumbnailBuilderTest/ThumbnailBuilderTest.cs), there is no need to re-testing.

 You just use it.